 We all felt the pain of the new changes that arose with the COVID-19 pandemic.
 But with the world becoming increasingly digital by necessity, expect Digital Darwinism to accelerate.
 Those with digital branding options can no longer treat these as “nice-to-have” features.

 Here is what your business can do if you’ve decided that you’ve waited long enough to go all-in on digital and mobile:

 Optimize the Customer Experience for Mobile and Digital Features

 There may be no better example of brands that need to migrate their customer experience to the digital environment than banks.
 According to one survey before COVID-19, 86% already believed that “digital will fundamentally change the economics and competitive landscape in corporate banking.”

 “Banks and credit unions that digitize can achieve a 20% increase in revenues and a 30% decline in expenses,” noted The Financial Brand.
-How much more pronounced will this effect be in an economy of quarantines and furloughs?
+How much more pronounced will this effect be in the current economy?

 Lead Generation: A Digital Mindset

 Even before COVID, lead generation was tricky.

 65% of businesses identified lead generation as their top marketing challenge.
 It outpaced other significant problems like not having enough money in the marketing budget and team training.

 We don’t have to remind you how important lead generation is to keep a company growing—or even afloat.
 Consider how rapidly these lead generation channels are changing: